What “Saranghae” Actually Sounds Like — BTS Concert Korean Fans Are Mishearing (Updated May 2026)

 ❓ FAQ

-Q3.
+Q4.
 What is the difference between 사랑해 and 보라해?

-Q4.
-Should I write saranghae or 사랑해?
+Q5.
+Should I learn saranghae through romanization or Hangul?

 Which Korean fan phrase did you mishear the first time: 사랑해, 보라해, 보고 싶어요, or something else?
 If there is another BTS concert phrase you want explained, feel free to leave it in the comments.